icon-project/IBC-Integration/README.md

 ## About <a name = "about"> </a>

 ## Installation <a name = "installation"> </a>
 This project uses git submodules.
-Use the following command to clone the repository.
+Use the following command to clone this repository including the required submodules.
 ```sh
 git clone --recurse-submodules https://github.com/icon-project/IBC-Integration
 ```
-To update submodules, run the following command,
+Or To update submodules, run the following command,
 ```
 git submodule init
 git submodule update --remote